 Submission to and publication in the JBR is free.
 No submission fee or article processing charge will be applied.

 Articles should be a minimum of 5,000 words and not exceed 10,000 words, including notes.
 The author is responsible for the word count.

 Articles must include an article abstract of no more than 300 words and a list of between 3 and 6 key words.

 Since articles will undergo a blind review process, ensure that your name and institutional address do not appear anywhere in the article itself.

 Please print your name, institutional address, and e-mail address on a separate page at the end of your article.

-Articles must be prepared according to the Submissions Guidelines.
+Articles must be prepared according to the Author Guidelines.
 Final submissions which do not follow JBR's style will be returned for revision.

 Permission will need to be gained to use any material owned by a third-party.
 Evidence of permission should for forwarded to the Managing Editor.